Masking meets Supervision: A Strong Learning Alliance: Experiments

-We compare MaskSub with other methods for an additional augmentation: DataAugment~\cite{hoffer2020repeataug}, GradAug~\cite{yang2020gradaug}, and CoSub~\cite{touvron2022co}.
-DataAugment~\cite{hoffer2020repeataug} uses doubled data augmentations for the same image which is similar to contrastive learning~\cite{mocov3,caron2021dino}.
-GradAug~\citeyearpar{yang2020gradaug} utilizes a network pruning~\cite{yu2018slimmable} to build sub-network.
+We compare MaskSub with other training methods: DataAugment~\cite{hoffer2020repeataug}, GradAug~\cite{yang2020gradaug}, and CoSub~\cite{touvron2022co}.
+DataAugment~\cite{hoffer2020repeataug} uses doubled data augmentations for the same image, which is similar to contrastive learning~\cite{mocov3,caron2021dino}.
+GradAug~\cite{yang2020gradaug} utilizes a network pruning~\cite{yu2018slimmable} to build sub-network.
 CoSub introduces a sub-network based on drop-path~\cite{huang2016stodepth} and uses the sub-network as mutual learning~\cite{zhang2018dml}.
-Table~\ref{table:comparison_deit} shows the 400 epoch training from scratch result, and Table~\ref{table:comparison_finetune} represents MAE fine-tuning result.
-Note that GradAug in Table~\ref{table:comparison_deit} is 200 epochs training result to adjust computation cost similar to other methods.
+Table~\ref{table:comparison_deit} shows the 400-epochs training from scratch result.
+Note that GradAug in Table~\ref{table:comparison_deit} is a 200-epochs training result to adjust computation cost similar to other methods.
 All augmentation methods require additional computation costs.
 In particular, GradAug spends almost 300\% of additional training costs compared to original training.
-On the other hand, our MaskSub only requires a small amount of additional costs (below 50\%), which is a remarkable advantage in training.
+On the other hand, our MaskSub only requires a small amount of extra costs (below 50\%), which is a remarkable advantage in training.
 With the smallest computation, our MaskSub achieves substantial performance improvements.
-MaskSub performs superior to CoSub in all cases and performs similarly to GradAug in MAE fine-tuning with 1/6 training costs.
+MaskSub performs superior to CoSub in all cases.